JDRaftKeeper/RaftKeeper/benchmark/Benchmark.md

 # RaftKeeper Benchmarks

 You can use the Benchmark tool that comes with RaftKeeper to benchmark RaftKeeper performance.
+Below we compare the performance of ZooKeeper and RaftKeeper.

 ## Environment